 The weight of this tent is 18 lb 1 oz (8.19 kg), so this can be shared among the users and perhaps the tent can be carried and used as a hiking tool.
 But ideally, I see it as a camping tent at places with a car access, for families and groups of friends.

-The packed size is 5 x 15 x 27 inches (12 x 38 x 68 cm), so it can definitely be transported on a motorbike as well, just to know if you are planning some tour of this type with your friends.
+The packed size is 5 x 15 x 27 inches (12 x 38 x 68 cm), so it can definitely be transported on a motorbike as well, just to know if you are planning a tour of this type with your friends.

 The total floor area is 90 sq ft (8.4 m²), quite a room as you realize, so in the case of 6 people, this gives 1.4 m² per person.
 Surely, this is enough space per person, and this tent indeed provides enough space for the mentioned number of users; you know well that this is not always so with other tents.
 Bear in mind also its two vestibules which create 4.5 m² of total extra covered space, so you will have space for gear outside the tent.
 See the floor plan in the picture above.